LLNL/axom/src/axom/inlet/docs/sphinx/simple_types.rst

 Fields, a single array, and a single dictionar.

 .. note::  There is an inherent global table that holds all global level Fields.
-This can be accessed either via your `Inlet` class instance.
+This can be accessed via your `Inlet` class instance.

 *******